Algebraizable Weak Logics: Weak Logics and Expanded Algebras

-If $\vdash$ is a weak logic, then we know that $\vdash$ is closed at least under atomic substitutions $\sigma \in \atomsubst(\cL)$, but in principle there might be more substitutions for which the logic $\vdash$ is closed.
-We call such substitutions \emph{admissible}.
+We briefly mention the following natural notions, although we will not use them in the rest of the paper.
+If $\Vdash$ is a weak logic we know that it is at least closed under all atomic substitutions $\sigma \in \atomsubst(\cL)$, but in general there could be more substitutions for which the logic $\Vdash$ is closed.
+We call such substitutions \emph{admissible} for $\Vdash$.